 - 1. Assignments (homework assignments, quizzes, short answer questions, etc. assigned on Canvas) - 2.
-Two midterm examinations - 3.
-One final examination (as per the SJSU Final Exams schedule) - 4.
+Two midterm examinations (both take-home) - 3.
+One final examination (as per the SJSU Final Exams schedule; submission date TBA) - 4.
 Participation in class worksheets, discussions; questions, surveys, or discussions posted online in Canvas

-Assignments will be provided on a regular basis over the course of the semester, and the questions could be of two types: multiple-choice questions (i.e., quizzes), and questions which require short/medium-length answers.
-The assignments are built so as to help you prepare for the midterm exams and the final exam.
+Assignments on Canvas will be provided on a regular basis, and the questions could be of two types: multiple-choice questions (i.e., quizzes), and questions which require short/medium-length answers.

+The assignments are built to help you prepare for the midterm exams and the final exam.
+There will also be ungraded practice exams posted periodically on Canvas to help you prepare for the midterm and final exams.